 Solomon or “Zully” Adler is pursuing a DPhil in Contemporary Art History and Theory under the supervision of Malcolm Bull.
-His research considers modes of anti-authorship 1960s and 1970s, whereby artists undermined their own commercial interests, critical reception, and historical longevity.
+His research follows the work of American artist Martin Wong and his associates in the late twentieth century as they navigated post-vernacular art, counterculture, and kitsch.

 Adler received an MPhil in the History of Art from the University of Cambridge, a Master of Research in Creative Practices from the Glasgow School of Art, and a Bachelor of Arts in European History from Wesleyan University.
 He is the recipient of the Watson Fellowship, the Marshall Scholarship, and the Shorenstein Research Fellowship from the San Francisco Museum of Modern Art.